-OpenVMS usage: char\string type: character string read only access:
+OpenVMS usage: char\string type: character string access: read only mechanism: by descriptor

-by descriptor mechanism: Descriptor of the second string.
+Descriptor of the second string.

 The NCS\$COMPARE routine compares two strings using the specified collating sequence as the comparison basis.
 The routine indicates whether the value of the first string is greater than, less than, or equal to the value of the second string.